 General partnerships are different from the other three other kinds of business entities you can form with multiple partners: limited partnerships, limited liability partnerships, and corporations.

-Limited partnerships have at least one partner called a limited partner who isn’t liable for the debts of the partnership and who doesn’t have any control over the day to day management of the company.
+Limited partnerships have at least one partner called a limited partner who isn’t liable for the debts of the partnership and who doesn’t have any control over the day to day business decisions or management of the company.

 Also sometimes called silent partners, limited partners usually only contribute money to a business and stay out of the day to day dealings of the company.
 Their liability is limited to the amount of their initial investment.